In this guide you’ll find answers to the following questions:

 What impacts unit cost of business energy?

 How can I get the best business electricity rates?

 Both domestic and commercial energy plans will use the kilowatt-hour (kWh) unit of measurement.
-These measure how much gas or electricity your business consumes over a set period – specifically breaking it down into the use of 1,000 watts over one hour.
+These measure how much gas or electricity your business consumes over a set period – specifically each kWh equals 1,000 watts per hour.
 All electrical appliances or systems in your business require a level of power to operate, measured in kilowatts.
 The kWh represents how much of this energy is used.
 The higher the kWh measurement, the higher your energy bill.

 Large and industrial businesses are metered and billed using different standards than micro, small and medium businesses.
 Across all sectors, the average unit price per kWh is 14.36p, and the average business electricity bill is £3,061.

 When looking at business energy plans, it’s helpful to break down the price per kWh to be sure that you’re choosing a tariff suitable for a business of your size and region.
 It’s estimated that regional pricing could account for up to a 20% difference in costs.
 Rural areas of Wales have the highest charges, while the lowest tariffs per kWh are found in the East and West Midlands as well as Scotland.

 To switch business energy suppliers, you need to obtain separate quotes for your gas and electricity plans.
 This is beneficial in that it gives you more personalised services tailored to the consumption needs of your business, but it does mean you’ll need to compare two sets of figures.
 Use the average kWh usage figures and per unit prices listed above as a guide when you’re comparing plans.
 This gives you some idea of what you might expect to pay for a business like your own.